-The Marshall’s plan is for three bright, family-friendly gîtes in the 19th-century barn alongside their deeply rural Dordogne home.
-Things are shaping up nicely with all three gites ready – Cepe, Cerf and Sanglier.
+The Marshall’s have created three bright, family-friendly gîtes – Cepe, Cerf and Sanglier – in the 19th-century barn alongside their deeply rural Dordogne home.
 Annette – who couldn’t be more helpful and is on hand to advise – has created very attractive, practical holiday spaces that are rustic in parts with chunky old beams, apparent stone and brick, and have all the right creature comforts: beautiful new beds and cashmere-filled sprung mattresses.
 Well kitted out kitchens and bathrooms, including a double-ended bath for two to slip into.
 Furniture is clean-lined and comfortable: a SW England meets SW France mix.
 Solar panels heat water, chickens and goats will strut the orchard.
 And landscaping is underway to make the most of the already lovely setting; each gîte will have its own path to the sunny, saltwater pool area, and its own pool furniture.
-Take time to stand and stare at the stars, listen to the birds, explore the surrounding forest and visit Périgord’s markets and castles; you can sign up too for a cookery course using wood-fired ovens.
+Take time to stand and stare at the stars, listen to the birds, explore the surrounding forest and visit Périgord’s markets and castles; ask Annette about their yoga and pilates wellness courses too.